configcat/docs/website/docs/advanced/code-references/circleci-orb.md

 2. Get your selected [Config's ID](/docs/advanced/code-references/overview#config-id).

 3. Create a new CircleCI YAML config in your GitHub repository under the `.circleci` folder, and paste the following content into it.
+   Don't forget to replace the `PASTE-YOUR-CONFIG-ID-HERE` value with your actual Config ID.
     ```yaml
     version: 2.1

     orbs:
-      configcat: configcat/scan-repository@1.1.0
+      configcat: configcat/scan-repository@1.2.0

     workflows:
       main: